paulchen/kotlin-rocket-bot/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+Remember to set the `TZ` environment variable appropriately to your needs.

 The above systemd unit will expose the container's port `8082` to `localhost:8081`.
 This port features a webservice intended to be called by the Icinga check script `misc/check_bot.sh`.